Nephrology Billing Services in North Carolina

 Why North Carolina Nephrology Practices Need Specialized Billing

 North Carolina's healthcare market includes 25,000+ physicians, and nephrology practices here face a payer market dominated by Blue Cross Blue Shield of North Carolina on the commercial side and NC Medicaid Managed Care on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect nephrology procedure coverage and medical necessity requirements.
+Medicare claims are processed through Palmetto GBA (Jurisdiction M), which applies its own Local Coverage Determinations that directly affect nephrology procedure coverage and medical necessity requirements.
 Generic billing teams without NC specific knowledge leave revenue on the table.

 Nephrology billing itself is complex.
 Nephrology uses monthly capitated ESRD codes (90960-90966) based on age and visit frequency, plus hemodialysis procedure codes (90935-90937) and office-based CKD management.
 The monthly capitation model is unlike any other specialty's billing structure.
 When you combine this coding complexity with North Carolina's specific payer rules, authorization requirements, and 5 NC Medicaid Managed Care managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving nephrology practices from Charlotte to Durham and across North Carolina.
+Go Medical Billing provides that expertise at 2.49% of collections, serving nephrology practices from Charlotte to Asheville and across North Carolina.

 Code